 Canon D30 vs Panasonic FZ1000

 The Canon EOS-D30 and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in May 2000 and June 2014.
-The Canon D30 is a DSLR, while the FZ1000 is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and an one-inch (FZ1000) sensor.
+The D30 is a DSLR, while the FZ1000 is a fixed lens compact.
+The cameras are based on an APS-C (D30) and an one-inch (FZ1000) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Panasonic provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Canon D30||Panasonic FZ1000|

 |Canon EF mount lenses||25-400mm f/2.8-4.0|

 |Optical viewfinder||Electronic viewfinder (2359k dots)|

 |3 shutter flaps per second||12 shutter flaps per second|